ExtensityAI/symbolicai/README.md

 ### Evaluating Expressions by Best Effort

-Our approach is inspired by the method shown in [word2vec](https://arxiv.org/abs/1301.3781).
+Evaluations are resolved in the language domain and by best effort.
+We showcase this on the example of [word2vec](https://arxiv.org/abs/1301.3781).

 **Word2Vec** generates dense vector representations of words by training a shallow neural network to predict a word based on its neighbors in a text corpus.
 These resulting vectors are then employed in numerous natural language processing applications, such as sentiment analysis, text classification, and clustering.